-C. Steven Bradford Henry M. Grether, Jr. Professor of Law
+C. Steven Bradford Henry M. Grether, Jr. Professor of Law Emeritus

-Shannon Doering Adjunct Professor of Law
+Shannon Doering Adjunct Law Professor

 Shannon L. Doering was born in Wessington Springs, South Dakota January 6, 1974.
 He was admitted to the bar in Nebraska and U.S. District Court for the District of Nebraska in 1999.
 He has also been admitted to practice before the U.S. Court of Appeals for the Eighth Circuit, and before courts in South Dakota.
 He received his law degree from the University of Nebraska (J.D. with high distinction 1999) and graduation from Dakota Wesleyan University (summa cum laude 1996).